 Robin holds Bachelor and Masters Degrees in Performance and Pedagogy studying with Alice Waten, and worked with Janet Davies in Sydney.
 Robin also studied with James Buswell at The New England Conservatory of Music in Boston, Beryl Kimber at the Elder Conservatorium in Adelaide, Pamela Dowsett and Jan Tawroszewicz in New Zealand and Felix Andrievsky and David Takeno in London.

-Robin is currently Head of Violin and Head of Young ANAM at the Australian National Academy of Music in Melbourne, where he is now based.
+Robin is currently Resident Violin Faculty at the Australian National Academy of Music in Melbourne, where he is now based.
 He plays a Gagliano workshop violin, Naples, 1784.

 Photography: Pia Johnson